Eye of the Beholder (Star Trek: The Next Generation): Plot

 The next day, Dr. Crusher provides Troi with a neural inhibitor to block Troi's empathic sense to allow her to safely visit the nacelle.
 Worf is indifferent to Troi and instead provides her with Calloway to help.
-Troi, with Data and La Forge, examine the plasma conduit that Kwan was working before his death, and Troi is overcome with the same visions despite the inhibitor.
+Troi, with Data and La Forge, examines the plasma conduit that Kwan was working before his death, and Troi is overcome with the same visions despite the inhibitor.
 She asserts there is something hidden in the conduit; La Forge discovers a human skeleton, what's left of a woman's body, embedded in the ship, identified as Ensign Marla Finn, the woman from Troi's visions.
 Troi finds that Finn disappeared at Utopia Planitia before Kwan's arrival, and comes to suspect Pierce of killing her, believing the visions being from his point of view.
 She convinces Worf to arrest Pierce, but finds Worf taking more of an interest in Calloway.
 Troi returns to her quarters and is surprised when Pierce arrives; fearing for her life, Troi tries to contact Worf but discovers he is in Calloway's quarters.
 She races there, and is shocked to find them embraced, and they turn to laugh at her.
 In a fit, she picks up a phaser and kills Worf.
 Shocked by her action, she stumbles out of Calloway's quarters, to find Pierce there; he tells her "you know what to do".
 Troi agrees and races to the nacelle tube and prepares to jump into the plasma like Kwan did before, but she is stopped by a very-much alive Worf.

 Troi is broken out of her vision, and learns that it has only been a few seconds since she first arrived at the nacelle.
-Reviewing records show that Pierce, Finn, and the other man from her vision were all killed at Utopia Planitia from a plasma discharge, likely as a result of Pierce seeing another woman after being romantically involved with Finn.
+Reviewing records show that Pierce, Finn, and the other man from her vision were all killed at Utopia Planitia from a plasma discharge, likely as a result of Pierce seeing Finn with the other man after being romantically involved with Finn.
 She suspects Pierce was empathic, as she and Kwan had experienced the psychic residue from his death that still remains in the plasma conduit.
 With the case solved, Worf asks Troi about being surprised to see him after stopping her from jumping.
 She replies that she had seen him killed in her hallucination.
-When Worf inquires about who killed him, Troi coyly replies "Hell hath no fury like a woman scorned."
+When Worf inquires about who killed him, Troi coyly replies, "Hell hath no fury like a woman scorned."